BMW surprises with profit rise as Europe recovers

-The company's automotive operating profit margin slipped to 9.1 percent from 9.4 percent a year earlier, behind rival Mercedes-Benz's (DAIGn.DE) 10.5 percent but beating Audi's (VOWG_p.DE) 8.0 percent in the quarter.
+The company's automotive operating profit margin slipped to 9.1 percent from 9.4 percent a year earlier, behind rival Mercedes-Benz's 10.5 percent but beating Audi's 8.0 percent in the quarter.

 The other two premium German carmakers are challenging BMW's global leadership in luxury car sales, but BMW said it "firmly intends to remain the world's leading premium manufacturer of vehicles in 2015" ahead of its centenary next year.